 The Transparency Challenge: Black Boxes and Accountability

-Perhaps even more troubling than bias is the opacity of many AI systems.
+A separate concern is the opacity of many AI systems.
 Modern machine learning models, particularly deep neural networks, often function as "black boxes"—even their creators can't fully explain how they arrive at specific decisions.
 This lack of transparency creates a cascade of ethical and practical problems.

 When a bank denies your loan application, you have a legal right to know why.
 But what happens when the decision was made by an algorithm that considered 5,000 variables in ways that defy human interpretation?
 The bank might tell you your "risk score was too low," but that's hardly a meaningful explanation when neither you nor the loan officer understands how that score was calculated.